 The river was a travel route that even the bishop himself used.
 A local tradition held that the bishop had in 1200 canalized the Itchen, perhaps with the intent of improving access between Winchester, through which the Itchen passed, and the seaport of Southampton.
 And that to ensure a good head of water into this canal, in part to keep the canal navigable, the bishop partially dammed the river with a weir, and dug drainage channels from surrounding marshes, thereby creating a huge reservoir.
 There is in fact little documentary support for this tradition, which seems to have arisen in the post-medieval period [Edward Roberts, "Alresford Pond, a Medieval Canal Reservoir: A Tradition Assessed", Proceedings of the Hampshire Field Club & Archaeological Society, vol.41 (1985), pp.127-38 ].
 Commercial traffic between Alresford and Winchester seems to have been land-based rather than by water.
 What is today known as the Alresford Pond, somewhat shrunken from its original extent, appears primarily intended as a fish-pond to help supply the bishop's table; yet it can also be considered as a component of the development of the episcopal estate of Alresford, furnishing employment for fishermen and a power-source for local mills, while the long weir defining the western side of the pond carried the road between London and Southampton.

-It was immediately to the south of the pond, on what had up to then been some of the fields of Old Alresford, that Bishop de Lucy established his town, originally called Novum Forum (Newmarket), although subsequently referred to as Alresford Forum and, as an afterthought, Alresford Borough.
-This planned new "town" was essentially a street running south from the dam, wide enough to host a market and still known as Broad Street.
+It was immediately to the south of the pond, on what had up to then been some of the fields of Old Alresford, that Bishop de Lucy, having obtained a market licence from the king in 1200, established his town, originally called Novum Forum (Newmarket), although subsequently referred to as Alresford Forum and, as an afterthought, Alresford Borough.
+This planned new "town" was essentially a street running south from the dam, widened enough at one point to host a market and still known as Broad Street; village houses were relocated to surround the marketplace.
 From its north end a much narrower road crossed the dam and then continued on to the village of Old Alresford.
 At its south end, the market street formed a junction with a through-road (its two arms, on either side of the junction, known simply as East Street and West Street, leading to Winchester in one direction and in the other, ultimately, to London; opposite that junction was built a church to serve the residents of the planted town.
 The bishopric Pipe Roll (financial accounts) for 1210/11 indicates that at least 90 burgage tenements had been laid out around the market street, at a base rent of 6d. annually, and adjacent to these were fields and pastureland; the tenants included a cooper, a cobbler, two smiths, and two millers, these being residents who had been allowed to enlarge their holdings perhaps with stalls placed in the street in front of the houses and so were being charged extra rent.

 Although mills were impeding river navigation by 1275, New Alresford was arguably the most successful of the bishop's town foundations, thanks largely to the access there to the road and river routes along which was carried produce of the Hampshire interior, destined for Winchester's market, or for the great entrepôts of Southampton and London.
 The connectivity between the road and the riverside wharves encouraged farmers and merchants to transport goods from one to the other, passing through the New Alresford market en route.
 New Alresford was being referred to as a borough by the early thirteenth century; over 40 burgesses were listed there around that time, attracted to occupy the building-plots the bishop had offered to newcomers.
 The bishop set up a town hall, communal oven, and a building for sifting bran from flour, as well as rebuilding a fulling mill already there.